Do you own an iOS or Android device? Check out our new app!

 Thanks to Dag Oystein Johansen for some of the thoughts on lotteries!

-I have not personally experimented with playing the stock market using numbers from RANDOM.ORG, and as as disclaimer I should say that I don't have a very deep understanding of market behaviour.
-However, if Prof. Malkiel's thesis is correct, then I fail to see how RANDOM.ORG could be helpful in predicting stock movements.
+Here at RANDOM.ORG, we have not experimented with playing the stock market using our numbers , and as as disclaimer we'd like to stress that we don't have a very deep understanding of market behaviour.
+However, if Prof. Malkiel's thesis is correct, then we fail to see how RANDOM.ORG could be helpful in predicting stock movements.
 Certainly, true random numbers can be used to simulate a fictive stock market, but being based on randomness, the simulation will yield different results every time you run it, and each result is as likely to be as useful a predictor as the next one.

 The easiest way to do this is to use the List Randomizer as follows: